Rob Hiaasen, Capital Gazette editor and brother of author Carl Hiaasen, among 5 newsroom shooting victims

 “He called me this morning asking about a headline clarification.
 He was an amazing editor who made me a better reporter.”

-Police named the four other victims at a press conference late Thursday night:
+Police named the four other victims at a news conference late Thursday night:

 Wendi Winters was a community news reporter for the Gazette who also wrote for multiple columns.
 According to her bio page, Winters was an award-winning journalist who had a background in public relations and wrote for a number of news outlets, including AP Features, before working in Maryland.
 She once owned her own boutique agency in New York.